-Vari- Description

-able

-out- The name of the file currently being generated.
-For instance, when Pelican is rendering the home page,

-put_file output_file will be "index.html".

-articles The list of articles, ordered descending by date.
-All the elements are Article objects, so you can access

-their attributes (e.g. title, summary, author etc.).
-Sometimes this is shadowed (for instance in the tags

-page).
-You will then find info about it in the all_articles variable.

-dates The same list of articles, but ordered by date, ascending.

-drafts The list of draft articles

-tags A list of (tag, articles) tuples, containing all the tags.

-cate- A list of (category, articles) tuples, containing all the categories and corresponding articles (values)

-gories

-pages The list of pages

-hid- The list of hidden pages

-den_pages S
+Vari- Description able out- The name of the file currently being generated.
+For instance, when Pelican is rendering the home page, put_file output_file will be "index.html". articles The list of articles, ordered descending by date.
+All the elements are Article objects, so you can access their attributes (e.g. title, summary, author etc.).
+Sometimes this is shadowed (for instance in the tags page).
+You will then find info about it in the all_articles variable. dates The same list of articles, but ordered by date, ascending. drafts The list of draft articles authors A list of (author, articles) tuples, containing all the authors and corresponding articles (values) cate- A list of (category, articles) tuples, containing all the categories and corresponding articles (values) gories tags A list of (tag, articles) tuples, containing all the tags and corresponding articles (values) pages The list of pages hid- The list of hidden pages den_pages draft_page draft_pagesThe list of draft pages